billpmurphy/pychan/README.md

 print "# of replies:   " + str(g_thread.get_num_replies())
 ```

-Check the `help` page or the source code for the full list of methods of the
-`Thread` class.

 `Thread` objects are also containers of `Post` objects, which store information
 about individual posts.
 For example: